 Street of Harmony

-There is the mint green building of the Islamic Masjid Jamae on 218 South Bridge Road – just a stone’s throw away from the Sri Mariamman Temple at No. 244 (and don’t you worry, nobody is throwing stones here!).
+There is the mint green building of the Islamic Masjid Jamae on 218 South Bridge Road – just a stone’s throw away from the Sri Mariamman Temple at No. 244.

 Eventually, a short walk takes you to the iconic Buddha Tooth Relic Temple, Singapore’s most important Buddhist building on 288 South Bridge Road.